Tokenize Anything via Prompting

 \section{Approach}

-We introduce a promptable model that efficiently enables segmenting, recognizing, and captioning anything at once.
-We achieve this by predicting CLIP priors within a promptable tokenizer (Sec.~\ref{sec:vla}) and extending the model scope to encompass generative abilities for captioning (Sec. \ref{sec:vlg}).
+We introduce a novel promptable framework that efficiently enables the segmentation, recognition, and captioning of arbitrary regions of interest.
+This is achieved by pre-training a promptable tokenizer that utilizes extensive segmentation masks with CLIP priors (Sec.~\ref{sec:token}), and subsequently expanding the model's capabilities to include generative abilities for promptable captioning (Sec. \ref{sec:caption}).